androidwiltron/craiggoddenpayne.github.io/_posts/2018-11-13-hack-manchester-2018-and-why-i-wont-be-entering-in-2019.md

 If you are entering next year, you should ask the judging panel to make their data open, even if its finding out how many votes each team went.
-We were messed about on many levels, and because of this I feel like I won't support hack manchester as a thing, even though it's something I'm very passionate about.
+We were messed about on many levels, and because of this I feel like I won't support hack manchester, even though it's something I'm very passionate about.